dasch-swiss/dsp-das/docs/user-guide/project.md

 Which type you choose depends on the data type which you need to describe.
 Let's assume you have pdf-documents of books and they have a number of pages.
 To describe this in an ontology, you create a class as `Document` by clicking on `Document`.
 A dialog box pops up which looks like this:
 ![Create a class with type *Document*.](../assets/images/Fig8.png)

-As label you could write *Book*, and you should add a preferably meaningful comment in at least one of the predefined languages English (en), German (de), French (fr) or Italian (it).
+For the label you could write *Book*, and you should add a preferably meaningful comment in at least one of the predefined languages English (en), German (de), French (fr) or Italian (it).
 Then click the `Submit` button:
 ![Give a label and a description.](../assets/images/Fig9.png)